-I see life as a journey and try to follow God’s directions to make my path straight but more times than not I wonder off the edges and find myself in the thicket.
+I say I love God and I do but it’s a daily battle to let go of my will and submit to his.
+I try to follow God’s directions to make my path straight but more times than not I wonder off the edges and find myself in the thicket.

 In one of my favorite books, Messy Spirituality, Mike Yaconelli describes faith this way, “faith is the unbalancing force in our lives that is the fruit of God’s disturbing presence.”
 For me, life is viewed through a filtered lens called faith.
 My faith is placed in God.
 The God of the bible, the God of all, the God who is love.

 My family is big and small, strewn across the country and I miss them all too much.
 My greatest joy and privilege is being mama to Heather and Jonathan and seeing them become wonderful adults with loving spouses and one delightful granddaughter.
 We laugh and cry together and find ourselves in the arms of a loving God sitting with us through it all.

 My mama has dementia.
 She lives on the opposite side of the country and no longer remembers me or who her family is.
 Sometimes I write about this as I gather my thoughts and sort through the emotions of it all.
 I beg your grace as I find my way through this sadness and grief.